VictorCallejas/FB_MMHM/README.md

 This web entities are constructed by searching for similar images on the internet.

-We present the **necesity of creating a new architecture that it's able to retain information that could be scrapped from internet knowledge**.
+We assert the **necesity of creating a new architecture that it's able to retain information that could be scrapped from internet knowledge**.

 #### Stochastic Weight Averaging
 **[SWA](https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/) allow us to achive best results during multiple epochs**, that way we can perform final training without validation more confidently.